Yandex Cloud

 • Can I copy data from a Managed Service for PostgreSQL table to a local file?
 Can I populate a table with data from a local file?

-• Are there any special aspects or restrictions on the use of a garbage collector in Managed Service for PostgreSQL clusters?
+• Are there any specific features or restrictions for the garbage collector in a Managed Service for PostgreSQL cluster?

 ConnectionConnection

-• Is the cluster accessible from inside Yandex Cloud?
+• Can I access the cluster from within Yandex Cloud?

 • Can I connect to the cluster from a Docker container?

-• How do I obtain an SSL certificate to connect to Managed Service for PostgreSQL on Windows?
+• How do I obtain an SSL certificate for connecting to Managed Service for PostgreSQL on Windows?

-• How do I install an SSL certificate to connect Power BI to Managed Service for PostgreSQL using psql?
+• How do I install an SSL certificate to connect Power BI to Managed Service for PostgreSQL via psql?

 • Can I connect to cluster hosts over SSH?

-• What is the maximum allowed number of concurrent connections to a single host in Managed Service for PostgreSQL?
+• What is the maximum allowed number of concurrent connections per host in Managed Service for PostgreSQL?

-• What is the allowed number of connections per user?
+• What is the maximum allowed number of connections per user?

-• Why does an error occur when trying to connect to a database from Looker Studio?
+• Why am I getting an error when trying to connect to a database from Looker Studio?

-• How do I always connect to the master host?
+• How to ensure I am always connecting to the master host?

-• How do I always connect to the most recent replica?
+• How to ensure I am always connecting to the most up-to-date replica?

 • How do I connect to the postgres database?